rochellev/TaproomManager/BugBlog.md

-## `8:42  error  Missing "key" prop for element in iterator    react/jsx-key`
+#### `8:42  error  Missing "key" prop for element in iterator    react/jsx-key`

 * added a unique id for kegs
 * solved

-## `Warning: Each child in an array or iterator should have a unique "key" prop.
+#### `Warning: Each child in an array or iterator should have a unique "key" prop.
 Check the render method of `KegList`.
 See https://fb.me/react-warning-keys for more information.`

 * added a key property
 * unique id from UUID v4 method
 * solved

-## `Pints remaining value not displayed in home`
+#### `Pints Remaining value not displayed in list of kegs`

+* typo, had "printsRemaining"
+* wasnt adding the tag correctly so keg didnt get the pints value